 Shown below are two guided reading groups schedules that I’ve used in my classroom.
 The schedule on the left is an option for teachers with a shorter reading blocks (1 hour or less).
 The schedule to the right is for teachers with a longer reading block.
 I prefer the schedule to the right, because I can meet with three groups a day.
 However, many of us don’t work with our ideal schedule, so we have to adapt and do the best we can with what we’re given.
 You can download the editable schedules here or the Google Drive version here.

-In my class, I typically have at least one reading group of students who read significantly below grade level and one group reading significantly above grade level.
+I typically have at least one reading group of students who read significantly below grade level and one group reading significantly above grade level.
 It’s certainly not unusual for a fourth grade teacher to have students reading on a first and second grade reading level.
 It’s also typical for that same teacher to have students reading years above their current grade level.
 I’ll address what I do with those groups first and then move to the students who fall in the middle.

 I almost always start with a phonics screener to discover any phonetic gaps.
 The majority of the time, you’ll find that these students have a need for phonics instruction.
 You can use this screener for that assessment.
 In addition, be sure to check each student’s mastery of sight words to see if that could be contributing to their difficulty in reading.
 I use students’ results from sight word screener to assign each student five sight words a week.